 5 Pilates Enhances your Mind Body Connection

 Focusing on breathing whilst ensuring correct spinal and pelvic alignment helps you become more in tune with your body.
 With regular practice, you will develop a greater awareness of your movements and body.
 You are encouraged to bring your attention to different body parts and focus on how are feeling in that moment.
 Movements are controlled and there is an emphasis on the quality (not quantity) of the movement with the correct form to maximise benefits.
 Therefore you are being present whilst exercising which is mindful movement!
 The movements require control, focus with a mixture of contraction and relaxation.
 This can also be a great nutrition for anxiety reliever and help support your demanding lifestyle.

 6 Reduces Back Pain

 There are many studies which suggest that Pilates is a safe, effective treatment method for people with low back pain.
 The method uses many active rehabilitative strengthening and stretching exercises specifically core strengthening which has been shown to help reduce low back pain.
 A recent Cochrane review (2015) suggested Pilates is more effective than a minimal intervention for patients with low back pain disability and pain levels.

 Pilates gives you the foundation to support more demanding activities.
 It involves muscle strengthening exercises which can contribute towards weight loss.
 For best results combine a healthy diet and aerobic activity (walking, cycling or swimming).
-To increase efficiency try reformer Pilates where there is added resistance to increase difficulty and help with weight loss.
+To increase efficiency try reformer pilates offers London where there is added resistance to increase difficulty and help with weight loss.
 A recent study showed an increase in Pilates activity has shown a positive reduction in weight, body mass index and fat percentages (Savkin 2017).

 Beginners Reformer Pilates is benefical as it gives you feedback on your right alignment so you can self correct.
 Furthermore with regular practice this will transfer into your everyday tasks to support your active lifestyles.
 Improving your alignment will help reduce aches and pains, improve your breathing mechanics, digestion and make you appear slimmer.